Therapies for relieving excess conditions Ginkgo and Hawthorn Berries

 Composition Ginkgo, Hawthorn Berries

 Another way to cleanse the body of toxins is by stimulating blood circulation, which increases blood flow to muscles and joints.
-To accomplish this without straining the heart, we can use herbs that stimulate peripheral circulation.
+To accomplish this without straining the heart, we can use that stimulate peripheral circulation.

 Chinese herbalists would describe this herbal combination as a fire enhancing formula.
 It also enhances the earth and metal elements while reducing the wood and water elements.